 The roles are:

-- authorising officer – a senior and competent person responsible for the actions of staff and representatives who use the SMS
+- Firstly, authorizing officer – a senior and competent person responsible for the actions of staff and representatives who use the SMS

-- key contact – your main point of contact with UK Visas and Immigration (UKVI)
+- Secondly, key contact – your main Immigration System Points of contact with UK Visas and Immigration (UKVI)

-- level 1 user – responsible for all day-to-day management of your licence using the SMS These roles can be filled by the same person or different people.
+- In Addition. level 1 user – responsible for all day-to-day management of your licence using the SMS.
+The same person or different people can fill these roles.

 4. Apply online and pay a fee